20 September 2019

 Recharging the Tesla is the equivalent of running 7 two-bar radiators flat out for 4 hours.

 Standard general power outlets in Australian homes are rated at a mere 10 amps.
 To recharge a Tesla at a fast rate, you need an electrician to run some hefty cables, install a high power wall socket (HPWC) and probably an upgrade to your grid-connected electricity system (and/or solar).

 Reducing charging time (if even possible) to 5 minutes (48 times faster) would require a power connection capable of delivering a whopping 3,360 amps at 240 volts (single-phase).
 Copper conductors required to deliver such a high current would need to be over 2 inches thick.

 Even with 3 phase power, this is still 1,176 amps at 415 volts.
 Assuming your house could deliver it, the cable and plug would be Anaconda in scale (actually, forget about a cable and plug; more likely copper bars and some large connecting bolts.)

-5 minute fast charging may not be practical, however even at 30 minutes a 200 amp 3 phase power connection is required.
+5-minute fast charging may not be practical, however even at 30 minutes a 200 amp 3 phase power connection is required.

 During the initial fast ramp-up (once the EV revolution starts building pace), inevitably, with all those amps available there will be some rare but spectacular electrical faults.
 This matter is the subject of much research, aimed at ensuring battery systems in motor vehicles (a particularly challenging battery application) are safe under all circumstances including vehicle accidents.
-I assume similar concern is being applied to stationary charging systems.
+I assume a similar concern is being applied to stationary charging systems.
 But, in a commercial world, anything is possible.

 A new paradigm.
 We don't refuel our cars at home.
 But with EV's we will.